VladVons/html-1x1/README.md

 # about
-minimalistic bootstrap eCommerce template written from ground
+bootstrap eCommerce template written from scratch
 - bootstrap 5
 - no jQuery
 - small size (< 30Kb)